Get an annual AARP membership for only $12. Limited time offer.

 Lively and Consumer Cellular offer no-contract plans and phones that are extra useful for older adults.
 That’s why we’re big fans!

 Lively is a great choice for older adults who don’t already have a phone or those who want the peace of mind that comes with medical alert features.
 Just be aware of overage fees, and pick your plan carefully.
 Consumer Cellular meets the needs of tech-savvy seniors who want to bring their own phone or purchase a mainstream smartphone.
-Plus, you can’t beat the value of this company’s multi-line discounts.
+Plus, you can’t beat the value of this company’s multiline discounts, which is great for additional family members.
 Overall, you really can’t go wrong with Lively or Consumer Cellular if you’re looking for a way to stay connected with family and friends.

 Citations